Live

 • Underwear and slippers

 • Your medicine or supplements.
-The hospital will vet them to ensure they won’t react to your inpatient treatment but will not issue new meds for you based on external prescriptions.
-I got six weeks of allergy meds from my regular doctor just in case.
+The hospital will vet them to ensure they won’t react to your inpatient treatment but will not issue new meds based on external prescriptions.
+I got six weeks of allergy meds from my regular doctor, just in case.

 • A laptop (Ask about internet access beforehand if you can.
 Be prepared to spend a lot of money on data if you plan on using your phone for the internet.)